-2.5 May information be sent to institutions to enable them to plan ahead in their budgets for products to be authorised in the future?
+2.6 May information be sent to institutions to enable them to plan ahead in their budgets for products to be authorised in the future?

-It is considered possible to send such information in advance, unless in so doing the relevant pharmaceutical company contravenes any of the purposes of the Pharmaceutical Affairs Law, under which strict restrictions are imposed on providing information prior to the authorisation of a medicinal product.
+It is considered possible to send such information in advance, unless in so doing the relevant pharmaceutical company contravenes any of the purposes of the Pharmaceutical Affairs Act, under which strict restrictions are imposed on providing information prior to the authorisation of medicinal products.
 In other words, it is possible if such provision of information to institutions is actually intended to enable them to plan ahead in their budgets for products to be authorised in the future, and not intended to be advertisements.

-2.6 Is it possible for companies to involve health professionals in market research exercises concerning possible launch materials for medicinal products as yet unauthorised?
+2.7 Is it possible for companies to involve health professionals in market research exercises concerning possible launch materials for medicinal products as yet unauthorised?
 If so, what limitations apply?
 Has any guideline been issued on market research of medicinal products?

 The above answer to question 2.1 is also true with respect to this question.
 It may be permitted to the extent that the materials are not deemed advertisements.
-No specific guidelines have been issued on market research for medicinal products, however, the Code of Practices should be referred to on a case-by-case basis.
+No specific guidelines have been issued on market research exercises concerning possible launch materials for unauthorised medicinal products.